The Weekly: Climate Risk Literacy in Commercial Real Estate

 Current Reality: In 30 minutes, a hailstorm can cause billions of dollars worth of damage across a community and tens of millions of dollars of damage to solar panels specifically.
 Over 70% of solar losses in the last decade have occurred since 2017.
 Hail is responsible for 54% of all solar claims, with the average solar hail claim at $58 million.

 Current Reality: The systems to detect nascent fires and storms and communicate to residents in harm’s way often break down or aren’t as effective as they need to be.
 The result can be lives lost, gridlock traffic on evacuation routes, and added damage.
-In the wake of the Los Angeles fires in January 2025 that cost, at least, 29 lives and billions of dollars of damage, attention has turned to failures in the early warning and communication systems.
+In the wake of the Los Angeles fires in January 2025 that cost at least 29 lives and billions of dollars of damage, attention has turned to failures in the early warning and communication systems.
 Evacuation orders came in too late for some neighborhoods, and there were false alerts telling communities not in danger to immediately evacuate.

 Resilient Solutions: With advances in 5G technology, AI, and satellite internet, there are a range of technologies that are used to detect risks before they become active hazards.